Paris Saint-Germain Judo: Grounds

 The original version of Paris Saint-Germain Judo, created in September 1992 following the acquisition of the Alliance 77 club in Lagny, inherited the Dojo Léon Bonnet.
 In March 1997, club president Thierry Rey negotiated in vain with Parisian sports club Athéon to move to the Stade Jean-Bouin.
 Rey finally found a dojo worthy of the club in 1998: the Aquaboulevard.
 It remained PSG's home until its demise in 2003, burdened by debt and with over €30,000 in back rent to pay.

 Following PSG Judo's revival in 2017, the CMG Dojo served as the club's home ground from 2018 to 2024.
 Decorated in PSG's colours, it housed the training facilities for the club's professional judokas, as well as the Paris Saint-Germain Judo Academy, which opened in 2023.
 Club president Djamel Bouras, star judoka Teddy Riner and representatives from other sporting sections of parent club Paris Saint-Germain FC gathered to inaugurate it in October 2018.

 PSG and its academy left the CMG Dojo and moved into their own dojo in September 2024: the Espace Omnisports in Le Plessis-Robinson, Hauts-de-Seine.
 It was officially inaugurated in February 2025 during a ceremony attended by PSG president Nasser Al-Khelaifi, PSG Judo president Bouras and club legend Riner.

-PSG Judo are expected to move into Campus PSG in 2028, by which time the club plans to have built two judo dojos, two handball courts, and other amenities, including a 5,000-capacity football stadium.
-Owned and funded by the club, the training ground in Poissy is already home to the men's football team, the women's football team, and the football academy, and is projected to also house the handball and judo teams and their academies.
+The club and its academy are expected to move into Campus PSG in 2028.
+By then, PSG plans to have constructed two judo dojos, two handball courts, and additional facilities, including a football stadium with a capacity of 5,000 spectators.
+Owned and funded by the club, the training ground already houses the men's and women's football teams, as well as the football academy, and is projected to also accommodate the handball section and its academy.